 The Canadian federal government recently introduced proposed Asbestos Regulations.
 It also issued a Notice to manufacturers, importers, exporters, and users of asbestos and asbestos-containing products.
+Homeowners and building owners are also to look out for the presence of asbestos using somewhere like Prodan Construction asbestos testing in Gresham or somewhere more local to them.

 Under the proposed asbestos regulations, a prohibition would be placed on all future activities respecting asbestos and asbestos-containing products, including the manufacture, use, sale, offer for sale, import and export.